SwathiKanduri/IMAD-Submission1/README.md

 How to integrate it to our webpage? </br>
 For Express Checkout integrations, PayPal provides the JavaScript checkout.js script.
 To begin your integration, add the checkout.js script to your client to render the PayPal button on your web page.[Here](https://developer.paypal.com/docs/integration/direct/express-checkout/integration-jsv4/add-paypal-button/) is the link to the paypal developers site where you can find the sample code.
 In your PayPal checkout script, you'll configure the look and feel of your checkout button, initiate a payment, and then define what happens when a buyer authorizes or cancels a payment.
-Finally, you'll determine what happens if an error occurs.
+Finally, you'll determine what happens if an error occurs. <br/> <br/>

 The frontend was coded using ReactJS.
 ReactJS is a JavaScript library to create interactive user interfaces.
 The core library is focussed on the view layer.
 It is declarative and component based.concerned with the view layer,it can be hooked up to any backend.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app/blob/master/README.md#creating-an-app).
 You can find the detailed guide about create react app [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md)
 [this](https://www.tutorialspoint.com/reactjs/reactjs_environment_setup.htm) is another source to

-Pre-requisites:
+###Pre-requisites:###

 To set up the ReactJS environment the below are used: